 And something really bad happened.
 In meandering manner, I need to get this across.
 Because this is serious and needs to change.
 Because in the weeks I spent searching for a doctor to actually help me, I was driven into a corner.
 I was in so much pain that I literally did not care if I dropped down dead.
 I lost my will to keep fighting.
 I was not sad or depressed.
 My physical pain simply overwhelmed me so completely that I wished that I was dead.
 An otherwise completely happy and content, bright, and loved 24 year old, was wishing that.
-That doctors are okay with letting that sort of mindset happen terrifies me.
+I was wishing that my disease would do me the courtesy of just killing me.
+And the reality that my doctors were okay with letting that sort of mindset happen, terrified me.

 I made the level-headed decision--I got help when I knew I was out of my depth.
 But I also had the money and insurance (and support) to do so.
 How many people do not have that?
-What if I had listened to my first doctor and believed I was not going to get the help I needed?
-I'm strong but this never ending battle can really weaken you at times, especially without the medical support you need.
+What if I had listened to my first doctor and believed that I was not going to get the help I needed?
+I believe that I am strong, but a never ending battle can really weaken you at times; especially without the medical care and support you need.
 I was fortunate.
 My pain was managed when I got to the ER.
-I felt terrible for thinking what I had.
+When the pain settled, I felt terrible for thinking what I had.
 And I was balling, confessing what I had felt and was asking my significant other for forgiveness for ever thinking such a terrible thing.
-With my pain subdued, I can hardly believe I felt that way.
+With my pain subdued, I could hardly believe I felt that way.
 But I did.
 And it was a completely unnecessary complication induced by unconcerned doctors.

-The point I'm trying to make is this: I've read stories where women with endometriosis have taken their lives, and/or tried, because they could no longer handle the physical pain.
-And yet there are doctors out there telling people like me to 'tough it out'?
-I had one doctor tell me to just learn to live with my 'women troubles'.
-There just seems to be no recognition for what kind of intolerable hell this disease can bring on a person.
+The point I'm trying to make is this: I've read stories where women with endometriosis have taken their lives and/or tried to take their lives, because they could no longer handle the physical pain.
+Chronic pain patients are, by an large, more willing to attempt or commit suicide.
+And yet many doctors continue to tell patients to 'tough it out'?
+I had one doctor tell me to just learn to live with my 'woman troubles'.
+The lack of interest or compassion for the pain I felt was beyond discouraging.
+And I could not believe the lack of recognition for the intolerable hell this disease can bring on a person.

 I am not advocating an un-involved distribution of pain medications.
 Far from it.
 I try to avoid narcotics as much as humanly possible.
 They can be addicting, damage your liver, and cause all sorts of side-effects.
-But if your patient loses the will to live or commits suicide because she or he can no longer tolerate her or his suffering, you have a problem much worse than drug addiction.
+But if a patient loses the will to live, stops taking care of themselves or their needs, or commits suicide because s/he can no longer tolerate her or his suffering, you have a problem much worse than drug addiction.

 I'm seeing an acupuncturist as soon as possible and am continuing to take my natural pain supplements (i.e., bromelain, curcumin).
 I try to avoid the heavy stuff as much as possible.
 But when you are in enough pain to wish you were dead, you have to take care of that pain first and then regroup.
 I'm regrouping tomorrow and will continue to pursue healthy/safe pain management.